oracle-devrel/cd3-automation-toolkit/oci_tenancy/SetUpOCI_Via_TF/CoreInfra/Networking/BaseNetwork/readme-update_rules.txt

 add_routes_to_tf.py
 --------------------
-This script takes in a csv file mentioning route rules as the input.
-See add_routes-example.txt under example folder.
+This script takes in either a csv file or CD3 excel file mentioning new route rules to be added as the input.
+See add_routes-example.csv under example folder.
 Note- This would only add new rules to the route table.
 It wont check for existing rules.
 Usage: